 - Christmas at the Cannery – the historic site at Steveston Village in Richmond is decorated with Christmas trees from area businesses all month, making December a good time to visit the Gulf of Georgia Cannery.

 - Dundarave Festival of Lights – decorated Christmas trees in West Vancouver throughout December in the Forest of Miracles, and free concerts on the three Saturdays leading up to Christmas.
 It’s not a big event, but good to combine with a walk along the seawall on a sunny day in the late afternoon.

 - Yule Duel: Caroling for a Cause – A friendly competition between choirs from across Metro Vancouver for a night of holiday entertainment benefiting a Downtown Eastside hospice.
-Takes place in Gastown on the sidewalks of Water Street on the evening of December 7, 2017.
+Takes place in Gastown on the sidewalks of Water Street one evening in December.

-- A Fort Langley Christmas – Christmas-themed decorations and activities at the historic fort in the Fraser Valley (December 21-23 and 27-30 in 2018).
+- A Fort Langley Christmas – Christmas-themed decorations and activities at the historic fort in the Fraser Valley (December 21-23 and 27-30, 2018).